DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 }
 ```

 > Honestly, you can probably start off by copying the GenericGun script and removing things.
+It will save you a lot of time.

+THE BULK OF WHAT YOU DO SHOULD BE DONE IN THE FIRE FUNCTION

+- The shotgun should shoot multiple bullets at once.
+(This should be editable in the inspector)
 #### Creating the Shotgun Prefab
 - For this, you should be able to copy the pistol prefab and replace the model + weapon script.
 	- Use the shotgun model located in `Prefabs/Player/Guns/Shotgun_no_anim`